Course descriptions are below. Click here to view the latest schedule of Systems Biology courses at Harvard.

 To address this gap, we designed a class where students learn scientific communication in the context of problems relevant to their own research.
 We address three modes of scientific communication: graphics, writing and presentations.
 Across all of these sections, we emphasize three core principles: teaching a process, finding the essential story and getting critical feedback.
 Each section consists of hands-on exercises in small peer groups.
 We explicitly teach students how to lead these groups and how to constructively critique one another.

-- SysBio204: Biomolecular Engineering and Synthetic Biology (typically offered in Fall semester)
+SysBio204: Synthetic Biology: From Ideation to Commercialization (typically offered in Fall semester)

 This course provides an introduction to synthetic biology, with an emphasis on medical applications.
 Topics will include (1) design principles of cells, organisms, and complex proteins, industry case studies, and analysis of the synthetic-biological literature; and (2) commercialization of biotechnology and synthetic biology, including conceptualization of commercializable research, financing mechanisms, intellectual property strategies, licensing, publicity, virtual companies, and the progression through pre-clinical and clinical research and development.
 Specific topics include design of bacterial and mammalian genetic circuits, CAR-T cells, whole genome recoding, artificial protein design, and gene therapy.